MRes Evolution and Behaviour

 This 12-month course is designed to equip you with the knowledge and expertise to become a research leader, developing your own research skills to contribute new knowledge in the area of evolution and behaviour.
 You’ll be assigned to a research supervisor and undertake an extended research project, either in the UK or abroad, under their supervision, giving you practical experience of how organisms have evolved and what this means for the past and future of life on earth.
 During your project, you’ll also have the opportunity to use the NERC Biomolecular Analysis Facility, which trains researchers in state-of-the-art molecular genetics techniques.

-In the taught component of your MRes degree, you’ll learn about the most recent developments in the field of ecology and environment and discuss them with research leaders from the UK and around the world.
+In the taught component of your MRes degree, you’ll learn about the most recent developments in the field of evolution and behaviour and discuss them with research leaders from the UK and around the world.
 You’ll gain advanced skills in experimental design, data analysis and presentation - a full list of current modules can be found below.

 Throughout your course, you’ll develop transferable skills around problem solving and communication, equipping you for your future career or further study.
 In order to build these skills, you’ll learn through a mixture of working in a research laboratory or on a field-based research project, tutorials, discussion groups, attendance at seminars, and statistics and other workshops.
 Assessment includes, but is not limited to, a project report, literature review, critiques, short reports and essays and oral presentations including a viva.